-Wanborough Primary School is embarking on this project with our French colleagues at Ecole Du Lac.
+Wanborough Primary School took part in this project with our French colleagues at Ecole Du Lac.

-We are pleased to announce that we have been successful in our Erasmus+ application (made through the British Council and European Union) which has allocated both schools significant funding to our proposed "Let's all GROW together" project.
+We were successful in our Erasmus+ application (made through the British Council and European Union) which allocated both schools significant funding to our "Let's all GROW together" project.

-This project has four aims the schools will work collaboratively on:
+This project had four aims, the schools working collaboratively on:

 - Improving all stake-holders knowledge of Mental Health, Wellbeing and Mindfulness in an educational context.